-For the 2022 Annual Meeting of Stockholders
+For the 2023 Annual Meeting of Stockholders

-To Be Held on June 28, 2022 at 10:00 a.m.
+To Be Held on June 27, 2023 at 10:00 a.m.
 Eastern Time

-Our board of directors is soliciting your proxy to vote at the 2022 annual meeting of stockholders of MongoDB, Inc., a Delaware corporation, to be held virtually, via live webcast at www.virtualshareholdermeeting.com/MDB2022, originating from New York, New York, on Tuesday, June 28, 2022 at 10:00 a.m.
+Our board of directors is soliciting your proxy to vote at the 2023 annual meeting of stockholders of MongoDB, Inc., a Delaware corporation, to be held virtually, via live webcast at www.virtualshareholdermeeting.com/MDB2023, originating from New York, New York, on Tuesday, June 27, 2023, at 10:00 a.m.
 Eastern Time, and any adjournment or postponement thereof.
 We believe that hosting a virtual meeting enables participation by more of our stockholders, while lowering the cost of conducting the meeting.
-Additionally, in light of public health and travel concerns arising from the COVID-19 pandemic, hosting a virtual meeting helps ensure the health and safety of our stockholders and other meeting participants.
 Stockholders attending the virtual meeting will be afforded the same rights and opportunities to participate as they would at an in-person meeting.

-For the meeting, we have elected to furnish our proxy materials, including this proxy statement and our Annual Report on Form 10-K for the fiscal year ended January 31, 2022 (the "Annual Report"), to our stockholders primarily via the internet.
-On or about May 17, 2022, we intend to mail to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") that contains notice of the meeting and instructions on how to access our proxy materials on the internet, how to vote at the meeting and how to request printed copies of the proxy materials.
+For the meeting, we have elected to furnish our proxy materials, including this proxy statement and our Annual Report on Form 10-K for the fiscal year ended January 31, 2023 (the "Annual Report"), to our stockholders primarily via the internet.
+On or about May 17, 2023, we intend to mail to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") that contains notice of the meeting and instructions on how to access our proxy materials on the internet, how to vote at the meeting and how to request printed copies of the proxy materials.
 Stockholders may request to receive all future materials in printed form by mail or electronically by e-mail by following the instructions contained in the Notice.
 A stockholder's election to receive proxy materials by mail or email will remain in effect until revoked.
-We encourage stockholders to take advantage of the availability of the proxy materials on the internet to help reduce the environmental impact and cost of our annual meeting.
+We encourage stockholders to take advantage of the availability of proxy materials on the internet to help reduce the environmental impact and cost of our annual meeting.

-Only stockholders of record at the close of business on April 29, 2022 will be entitled to vote at the meeting.
-On this record date, there were 68,061,063 shares of Class A common stock outstanding and entitled to vote (the "common stock").
+Only stockholders of record at the close of business on April 28, 2023, will be entitled to vote at the meeting.
+On this record date, there were 70,531,307 shares of common stock outstanding and entitled to vote (the "common stock").
 Each holder of common stock will have the right to one vote per share of common stock.
 A list of stockholders entitled to vote at the meeting will be available for examination during normal business hours by any stockholder for any purpose germane to the meeting for ten days before the meeting at our address above.
-To the extent office access is impracticable due to the ongoing COVID-19 pandemic, please email us at ir@mongodb.com to make alternative arrangements.
-The stockholder list will also be available online during the meeting.
 For instructions on how to attend the virtual annual meeting, please see page 2 of this proxy statement.

 In this proxy statement, we refer to MongoDB, Inc. as "MongoDB," "we" or "us" and the board of directors of MongoDB as "our board of directors."
-The Annual Report, which contains consolidated financial statements as of and for the fiscal year ended January 31, 2022, accompanies this proxy statement.
+The Annual Report, which contains consolidated financial statements as of and for the fiscal year ended January 31, 2023, accompanies this proxy statement.
 You also may obtain a copy of the Annual Report without charge by writing to our Secretary at 499 Hamilton Ave, Palo Alto, CA 94301, Attention: Secretary.